Charles Ives: Reception

 At this time, Ives was also promoted by Bernard Herrmann, who worked as a conductor at CBS and in 1940 became principal conductor of the CBS Symphony Orchestra.
 While there, he championed Ives's music.
 When they met, Herrmann confessed that he had tried his hand at performing the Concord Sonata.
 Ives, who avoided the radio and the phonograph, agreed to make a series of piano recordings from 1933 to 1943.
 One of the more unusual recordings, made in New York City in 1943, features Ives playing the piano and singing the words to his popular World War I song "They Are There!", which he composed in 1917.
 He revised it in 1942–43 for World War II.

 Ives's piano recordings were later issued in 1974 by Columbia Records on a special LP set for his centenary.
-New World Records issued 42 tracks of his recordings on CD on April 1, 2006.
+New World Records issued 42 tracks of his recordings on CD on April 1, 2006, as Ives Plays Ives.

 In Canada in the 1950s, the expatriate English pianist Lloyd Powell played a series of concerts including all of Ives's piano works, at the University of British Columbia.

 Recognition of Ives's music steadily increased.
 He received praise from Arnold Schoenberg, who regarded him as a monument to artistic integrity, and from the New York School of William Schuman.
 Shortly after Schoenberg's death (three years before Ives died), his widow found a note written by her husband.
 The note had originally been written in 1944 when Schoenberg was living in Los Angeles and teaching at UCLA.
-It said:
+It said: "There is a great Man living in this Country – a composer.
+He has solved the problem how to preserve one's self-esteem and to learn[sic].
+He responds to negligence by contempt.
+He is not forced to accept praise or blame.
+His name is Ives."

 Ives reportedly also won the admiration of Gustav Mahler, who said that he was a true musical revolutionary.
 Mahler was said to have talked of premiering Ives's third symphony with the New York Philharmonic, but he died in 1911 before conducting this premiere.
 The source of this account was Ives; since Mahler died, there was no way to verify whether he had seen the score of the symphony or decided to perform it in the 1911–12 season.
 Ives regularly attended New York Philharmonic concerts and probably heard Mahler conduct the Philharmonic at Carnegie Hall.